Can You Dye Wet Hair?

 Image: Shutterstock

 No, you can not dye wet hair right after bleaching.
-Bleaching makes the hair strands dry, brittle, and prone to damage.
+Bleaching wet hair makes the strands dry, brittle, and prone to damage.
 Coloring your wet hair immediately after applying bleach may cause further damage.
 It is better to wait for at least 10-15 days to color your hair post-bleaching.

 Should You Dye Wet Hair At Home?